rkdarst/hyvaapaivaa/aboutfinnish.rst

 are turned into syllables.
 For example, "tuli" is "fire", and "tuuli" is "wind".
 In English, letters don't necessarily mean anything about the pronunciation, but in Finnish pronunciation is essential.

+Finally, I believe that in many cases Finnish is hard to learn because of the way it is taught.
+In many cases, it is thought as a "total immersion" method.
+This works in many languages, where there is enough similarity that you can pick up *something*, and then work your way to the rest.
+But Finnish is so different there is not really anything to pick up on unless you start as if you are a child learning your first language.
+Even living in this country for a few years doesn't necessarily let you see the patterns without some help.
+Why is this?
+Every language is built on some basic components, and you recognize these components and work up to a larger understanding.
+In Finnish, the components are so different that it takes a lot of time to build up to them.
+Even in modern "machine learning" techniques, some sort of basic features are programmed in and used to infer the
+rest: you don't learn patterns with absolutely no context.
+Unfortunately Finnish is so different that there's hardly any context to start with, and most people with jobs which don't require Finnish don't get the type of immersion they need.

+The very purpose of this course is to solve this problem: to teach you the basic components of Finnish, so that you can understand what you are seeing.
+This will make learning Finnish much more enjoyable, and also give you a greater chance of picking up some over time.